Grow a Beautiful Basketful of

 When To Plant

-Your plants should go into the garden during the best time for your USDA planting zone, when nighttime and soil temperatures remain steadily and reliably above 50º.
+Your plants should go into the garden when nighttime and soil temperatures remain steadily and reliably above 50º.

 If you want to plant earlier when it's in the 30's or low 40's at night and are using hot caps or covers of some kind, that's great, you're the boss.

-But please be aware, you are held responsible if your plants encounter very cold weather, below 40º, on their way from Los Angeles to your town, and arrive dead.
+But you are responsible if your plants encounter temps below 40º in transit from Los Angeles and arrive cold damaged or dead.
+You will need to order replacements.

-If you opt to plant in cold soil, we cannot be responsible for poor growth.
+If you opt to plant in cold soil, we issue a disclaimer and cannot be responsible for poor growth.
 Two to three weeks after your last frost date is usually the best time to plant.

-Wait for the warm weather when soil temperatures are 70º and overnight temperatures are reliably above 50º.
+Wait for the warm weather when soil and daytime temperatures are about 68º and overnight temperatures are reliably above 48º.

 How Many Plants?
 Smart Spacing